openstack-infra/zuul/doc/source/admin/drivers/gerrit.rst

   approval be present for the current patchset of the change (the approval could be added by the event in question).
 It follows the same syntax as the :ref:`"approval" pipeline requirement
-  <pipeline-require-approval>`.
-For each specified criteria there must
+  <gerrit-pipeline-require-approval>`.
+For each specified criteria
-  exist a matching approval.
+  there must exist a matching approval.

 **reject-approval**
   This takes a list of approvals in the same format as